aljaz-ferenc/deep-research/README.md

 - **Structured, High-Quality Reports** – Synthesized and formatted for readability and clarity.

-- **Modern Frontend Experience** – Built with React, TailwindCSS, and Shadcn for a clean and responsive UI.

 ## How it Works
 The user provides a topic or concept to research.
 Their input is passed through a series of **AI Agents**, each with its own role, instructions on which **LLM** to use, and the **expected output format**: